G1riChirag/Home-Services/README.md

 - Sensitive records such as exposure alerts are intended to expire after approximately 15 days.
 - To simulate, follow the instructions in expire_15days_script.py.

+## 11. Unit Testing
+To run the unit tests, just run ```pytest``` in the venv terminal.
+Make sure you've installed requirements.txt before you do this.

 ## 11. Troubleshooting

 - **405 on /logout**: Ensure you submit a **POST** form to `users:logout` and use Django’s `LogoutView`.